v 3.7.web 2025

 c.
 1910s

-A cartoon of Averbakh chessmen.
+A cartoon of Soviet Upright or, commonly, 'Averbakh' chessmen.

-Commonly referred to as Averbakh, after Yuri Averbakh (1922–2022) who was photographed with such chessmen in the 1949 Moscow Championship, they are also known as Soviet Upright or Russian Upright.
-Noshir Patel, in conversation in the Chess Collectors Hangout podcast, relates his discovery of such a set with crosses for the king's finials, indicating that the pattern has origins in Tsarist (pre-1917) Russia.
+Noshir Patel, in conversation in the Chess Collectors Hangout podcast, relates his discovery of such a set with crosses for the King's finials, indicating that the pattern has origins in Tsarist (pre-1917) Russia.

 1920s-30s